Mikeh627/Connect4-/README.md

 Problem statement: </br>
 How can I create a program that allows users to get exact statistics from surveys? </be>
 Make it simple to use but complicated enough for users to input options and answers to options as well as their question or survey.

+10/1: Decided on making connect 4 in python.